Thai Solutions will be closed from 6 - 17 April 2023, for Songkran Festival. We re-open on 18 April.

 Cambodia

-Cambodia is the closest border run option if you live in Bangkok (Poipet border crossing), however most people end up going to Laos anyways.
+Cambodia is the closest border run option if you live in Bangkok (Poipet border crossing).

 Malaysia